Bagshot railway station

 Bagshot railway station serves the village of Bagshot, in the west of Surrey, England.
-The station, and all trains calling there, are operated by South Western Railway.
-It is situated on the Ascot to Guildford line, 32 mi 8 chain from London Waterloo.
+The station and all trains calling there are operated by South Western Railway.
+It is a stop on the Ascot–Ash Vale line, 32 mi 8 chain from London Waterloo.

 History

 The station was opened by the London and South Western Railway, it became part of the Southern Railway during the Grouping of 1923.
 The station then passed on to the Southern Region of British Railways on nationalisation in 1948.